 Jane Austen -- Letters -- Brabourne Edition -- Letters to Cassandra, 1808, 1809 -- Part 1

 Fuller Maitland Library John Fuller Maitland (1889-1911) was a noted music critic, and composer of hymns.
 His music collection is in Lancaster Library.
 The Fitzwilliam Virginal Book edited by J A Fuller Maitland is a leading work on 16th Century music.

-Historical Archives - Maitland Club The Maitland Club was founded in 1828 in Glasgow, Scotland, for the "cultivation of the literary antiquities of Scotland".
-Named for the blind poet Sir Richard Maitland of Lethington, father of William Maitland (Secretary Maitland) and John Maitland, 1st Lord Maitland)
+Historical Archives - Maitland Club The Maitland Club was founded in 1828 in Glasgow, for the "cultivation of the literary antiquities of Scotland".
+Named n honour of Sir Richard Maitland of Lethington, father of William Maitland (Secretary Maitland) and John Maitland, 1st Lord Maitland.